thewca/wca-documents/edudoc/competition-templates/competition-templates.md

 4. There are two 3D-printable clock cover designs: one made by Mitchell Lane and one made by Cady Shields.
 Mitchell's design can stack, while Cady's design does not stack, but is more sturdy and can fit clocks with a thicker outer shell (clocks like this have never been mass-produced, only custom made).
 Both of these 3D clock cover designs last much longer than the paper version.
 We recommend that you look for a 3D printing service in your area or try to find a 3D printing enthusiast who could make them for you.

-5. Make sure you print all templates **STRICTLY** within the following specifications (**covers printed using different specifications can be unfit for WCA competitions to the extent of some results being removed afterwards**):
+5. Make sure you print all templates **STRICTLY** within the following specifications:

 | Template               | Paper size | Paper density  | Paper type |
 | ---------------------- | :--------: | :------------- | :--------- |